 - Change the default password

-- · Assign the IP address
+- Assign the IP address

 - Configure Date/Time Settings (Optional)

 - Name the KVM target servers

-The KX II can be configured remotely via web browser.
-This requires the workstation have an appropriate Java Runtime Environment (JRE) version installed.
+The KX II can be configured remotely via a web browser.
+This requires the currently supported Java Runtime Environment (JRE) version is installed the workstation.